Yelp/paasta/docs/source/about/contract.rst

 State
 -----

 PaaSTA services SHOULD be stateless.
-Services MAY do filesystem IO, but all disks are ephemeral with Docker. (with the possible exception of RW bind-mounts, which are discouraged)
+Services MAY do filesystem IO, but all disks are ephemeral with Docker (with the possible exception of RW bind-mounts, which are discouraged).

 Logs
 ----